Analytical expressions for pulse profile of neutron stars in plasma environments: Ray Tracing

 \subsection{Results}

-The ray orbits obtained for the Schwarzschild, RN and GHS metrics are shown in Tables \ref{tab:TR_h=3} and \ref{tab:TR_h=0} below.
-We set $M=1$.
-A highly relativistic star with radius $R/r_S=1.60$ with $r_S=2M$ the Schwarschild radius was considered.
+The ray orbits obtained for the Schwarzschild, RN and RN like metrics are shown in Figures \ref{tab:TR_h=3} and \ref{tab:TR_h=0} below.
+A highly relativistic star with radius $R/r_S=1.60$, with $r_S=2M$ the Schwarzschild radius, was considered.
 The traced rays count with positive impact parameters in the range from $0$ to $b_{max}$, whose values correspond to integer multiples of $b_{max}/5$.
-The absolute value of the charge in each figure is the same for all metrics, $Q=0.99$.
-Although it is physically unlikely to find such a charge in realistic neutron stars, we chose this value since it allows us to distinguish more clearly the different trajectories obtained for each metric model.
-In turn, each table corresponds to a particular plasma distribution, and compares the results obtained for different $\epsilon$ ratios of frequencies.
+The absolute value of the charge in each figure is $|q^*|=0.25M^2$.

+We chose this value since it allows us to distinguish the different trajectories obtained for each metric model.
+In turn, each figure corresponds to a particular plasma distribution, and compares the results obtained for different $\epsilon$ ratios of frequencies.

-For this, we wrote a code in Fortran 90 that uses the Runge-Kutta 4th order method to solve the differential Eq. \eqref{eq:dpdu} and a Gaussian quadrature rule to integrate Ec. \eqref{eq:D}.
+For this, we wrote a code in Fortran 90 that uses the Runge-Kutta 4th order method to solve the differential Eq. \eqref{eq:dpdu} and a Gaussian quadrature rule to integrate Eq. \eqref{eq:D}.

 We will start considering the plasma profile suggested in \cite{Rogers_2015}, where $h=3$ was used as it considers the Goldreich-Julian density and its dependence on the polar magnetic field strength.
 Thus, the index of refraction is expressed in the whole space as